 Additional Resources on HTTPS

-- This is a speed test that shows how fast a website on a HTTP connection loads compared to one using HTTPS.
+- HTTP vs. HTTPS - This is a speed test that shows how fast a website on an HTTP connection loads compared to one using HTTPS.

 - Support Documentation from Google - As Google is leading the charge for “HTTPS Everywhere”, they have information about the protocol on their Support site.
 Helpful data about the added layers of protection can be found here.